73 Footsteps from Farm to Kitchen to Table

 Last summer, we grew and ate over 2,000 pounds of our organic produce!

 Campers are involved in every step of the journey from seed to banquet… and back to compost to nourish the soil.
-We supplement the organic produce from our farm — run in partnership with the Jewish Farm School —with organic produce from farmers right here in Putnam Valley.
+We supplement the organic produce from our farm with organic produce from farmers right here in the Hudson Valley.

 Shabbat dinner is especially special.
-It’s a true feast, and campers have created part of it: fresh-baked challah, made from our own wheat and baked in our outdoor cob oven.
-Hand-squeezed grape juice.
-Flowers from our calendar garden.
-Ginger-wineberry crisp with berries gathered from the Wineberry Trail.
+It’s a true feast, and campers have created part of it: fresh-baked challah braided by the Yesod campers, hand-squeezed grape juice, flowers from our calendar garden, and, on special occasions, ginger-wineberry crisp with berries gathered from the Wineberry Trail.

-Once a week, the teen apprentices collaborate with the kitchen staff to offer an outdoor barbecue picnic with organic, kosher chicken or turkey, along with vegetarian barbecue creations.
+Once a week, we offer an outdoor barbecue picnic with organic, kosher chicken or turkey, along with vegetarian barbecue creations.

 Why do we serve so little meat?